How to Strengthen Your Student Loan Application

 Add a Co-Borrower

 If you don’t initially qualify for a Climb loan, we don’t say “we’re sorry, but you can’t receive financing from us.”
-Instead, we ask you to reapply with a Co-Borrower: someone who signs onto the loan with you and agrees to pay if you are unable.
+Instead, we ask you to reapply with a co-borrower: someone who signs onto the loan with you and agrees to pay if you're unable.
 For all Climb loans, if the Co-Borrower is fully qualifying, so is the Borrower, regardless of credit history or income.
-Thus, applying with a Co-Borrower greatly increases your chances of approval—and even increases the chance of a lower interest rate.
-Be sure, however, that both parties are fully aware of what is expected from a Co-Borrower and what cosigning a student loan entails.
+Thus, applying with a co-borrower greatly increases your chances of approval—and even increases the chance of a lower interest rate.
+Be sure, however, that both parties are fully aware of what is expected from a co-borrower and what cosigning a student loan entails.

 Check Your Credit Report

 Maybe you weren’t approved for a student loan but are sure you have a good credit history.
 In that case, we encourage you to review your credit report.
 You’re entitled to one free credit report per year, and can access yours at annualcreditreport.com.
 Once you have a report, take a look to see if there are any errors.
 If you do see a mistake on the report which is adversely affecting your credit, reach out to the credit bureau to have the mistake corrected.
 When the error is fixed, you can then reapply with a stronger credit history—not to mention numerous other impacts the strength of your credit score can have.

 Income is another factor that lenders often look at when underwriting an application.
 It may be that, when entering this information, you typed in income from your day job but didn’t include other sources of income you receive, such as freelance work.
 By going back and making sure you’ve represented all of your income, you’ll give the lender a clearer picture of your financial situation, which they can take into account when processing your application.
 If you do this, make sure you have income documents (e.g. pay stubs or tax documents) to support what you claim on the application.

 Research Multiple Lenders